 We are waiting for your suggestions and improvement ideas.

-About the Author: Awesome post by Bhumika Mehta, she is a project lead, carrying 7 years of software testing experience.
-She is totally in to testing and loves to test everything exists.
+About the Author: Awesome post by Bhumika Mehta.
+She is a project lead, carrying 7 years of software testing experience.
+She is totally into testing and loves to test everything that exists.